cleancoindev/auction/TradableAsset/README.md

 - `Bytes ClassId` - game's internal asset class id.
 For example, two identical in-game swords, but with different upgrades, have a same class id.

-- `Bytes InstanceId` - game's internal ass instance id.
+- `Bytes InstanceId` - game's internal asset instance id.
 For example, two identical in-game swords, but with different upgrades, have different instance ids.

 ### Asset storage